bellingcat/osm-search/README.md

 ### Running the frontend

-The frontend requires one environment variable, `VUE_ENV_MAPBOX_KEY` to be set.
+The frontend requires one environment variable, `VUE_APP_MAPBOX_TOKEN` to be set.
 This Mapbox key is used for geocoding queries.